cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.11.1-release-notes.md

 - #334 Update documentation for getseedblocks, getcurrentconsensushash, setautocommit
 - #335 Disable logging on Windows to speed up CI RPC tests
 - #336 Change the default maximum OP_RETURN size to 80 bytes
-- #341 Add omni_getmetadexhash RPC call to hash state of MetaDEx
+- #341 Add zus_getmetadexhash RPC call to hash state of MetaDEx
 - #343 Remove pre-OP_RETURN legacy code
 - #344 Fix missing client notification for new activations
 - #349 Add positioninblock attribute to RPC output for transactions